yumsi/Project_ARC/README.md

 Installation requirements

+1. Python 3+
-1. Dataset downloaded from the GDC Data Portal (https://portal.gdc.cancer.gov/)
+2. Dataset containing count data + samplesheet downloaded from the GDC Data Portal (https://portal.gdc.cancer.gov/).
+The samplesheet should contain 1 tumor and 1 normal entry from every case.

 ### How to run